Pressure Reference Page

 Standard Atmospheric Model

-An agreed-upon model of how atmospheric properties vary with altitude on average.
-The two prinicipal ones are the International Standard Atmosphere and the U.S. Standard Atmosphere.
+A model describing how atmospheric properties vary with altitude.
+Two commonly used models are the International Standard Atmosphere and the U.S. Standard Atmosphere.

 Kilopascal